garrettwong/gcp-logging-tests/README.md

 1. A Google Cloud Project with an associated Billing Account
 1. The default role of `roles/owner` will work.
 If you do not have owner, you will need the following roles: (`roles/compute.admin`, `roles/storage.admin`, `roles/resourcemanager.projectIamAdmin`) - the service account will create GCE VMs, GCS buckets, FW rules, Subnets, and SetIAMPolicy

-### Running init.sh
+### Prerequisites

-Running `bash/init.sh` will configure your environment for testing.
-Running `bash/teardown.sh` will teardown your environment.
+Run `bash/init.sh` to configure your environment for testing.

+Run `bash/teardown.sh` to teardown your environment for testing.

 ### Local